 Did you know that the restaurant industry has one of the lowest customer retention rates?
-A 2018 study found that while the media and professional services industry has the highest customer retention rates of 84 percent, the hospitality, travel, and restaurant sector have the lowest rate of 55 percent.
+A 2018 study found that while the media and professional services industry has the highest customer retention rate of 84%, the hospitality, travel, and restaurant sectors have the lowest rate of 55%.

 1. Lower Costs of Customer Acquisition